 - Password resets

-However, transactional email services can also be used along with third-party plugins that enable you to send newsletters from your WordPress site.
+However, transactional email services can also be used along with third-party plugins that enable you to send newsletters from your site.
 The Newsletter Plugin and Mailster (as seen below) are just a couple plugins that turn your WordPress dashboard and site into fully functional newsletter reporting and automation tool.

 SendGrid has been around since 2009 and is probably one of the most well-known brands when it comes to providing transactional email services.
 Some of their clients include Uber, Spotify, Airbnb, and Yelp.
 It is perfect for startups, high volume senders, agencies, and e-commerce.